omicspilot/eda_gene_expression/README.md

 This repository is intended **solely for educational purposes**.
 The approaches presented here reflect one possible way to explore gene expression data in a biomedical context, but they do **not cover all methodologies**, nor do they imply clinical or diagnostic validity.

-I am not responsible for any use, misuse, or interpretation of the code, results, or insights provided in this project. **This is not medical advice.** Use this repository at your own discretion and always consult domain experts or medical professionals when working with clinical or patient-related data.
+**Omics Pilot** team is not responsible for any use, misuse, or interpretation of the code, results, or insights provided in this project.

 ## License
 MIT

+## Contribution
+We welcome contributions to this project!
+If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.